How Do Wishes Granted To Very Sick Kids Affect Their Health?

 "When everyone else wanted to be an astronaut, I wanted to be a dancer and dance with Michael Jackson," Rowe says.
 "When he moved, it just stopped time for me.
 As somebody who felt so passionately about dance myself and so elementally at home in my body while dancing, I just saw that in him and felt a kinship."

-Joining him on stage gave Rowe back ownership over her body — and her future.
+Joining him onstage gave Rowe back ownership over her body — and her future.

 "There was a sense that I was fighting for something, not just against something, and that was incredibly motivating," she says.
 "I was surviving to go back and live a full and extraordinary life — not that I knew that would happen, but I could give myself permission to believe it was possible."

-To qualify for a wish, a child must have a life-threatening, but not necessarily terminal condition, says Jamie Sandys, a spokesperson at Make-A-Wish Foundation.
-The foundation's 60 U.S.-based chapters have granted more than 300,000 wishes since 1980.
+To qualify for a wish, a child must have a life-threatening, but not necessarily terminal, condition, says Jamie Sandys, a spokesperson at Make-A-Wish Foundation.
+The foundation has more than 60 U.S.-based chapters and has granted more than 300,000 wishes since 1980.

 The organization granted approximately 15,400 wishes last year, Sandys says.
 Still, an estimated 27,000 children are diagnosed annually with an illness that qualifies them, which concerns Sandys.
 "There's a huge gap that we're trying to fill," Sandys says.